nguyen263/FlyPrice/README.md

 ### Basic Usage
 ---
 In this package, there are 16 functions; how can you choose the right one for finding the flight price?
-Use this function only if you have the data, airport of origin, destination, flight date, and passenger number for the one-way ticket.
+<p> Use this function only if you have the data, airport of origin, destination, flight date, and passenger number for the one-way ticket.

 Use this function only if you have the data, airport of origin, destination, flight date, passenger number, and airline preference for a one-way ticket.